-The County of Lexington has created a website to keep the public informed about flood recovery activity and resources.
-The website will be maintained by the County's Information Services Department.
-It will be accessible through the main page of the County Government website.
-The County will maintain this website throughout the full recovery period.
-It will serve as the primary repository of information for the County's disaster recovery actions and resources and will contain links to all action plans, action plan amendments, quarterly performance reports (QPRs), citizen participation plans, procurement policies, procurement notices/advertisements, notices of public meetings, executed contracts, activity/program information for activities described in the action plan and other information relevant to the CDBG-DR program funds.
-Updates to the dedicated disaster recovery website will be made in conjunction with any new activity associated with the CDBG-DR program action plan and funds.
-Constituents will be able to lodge complaints via an email link on the website.
-The email address will be monitored daily.
+The County of Lexington has created a website to keep the public informed of the 2015 Flood recovery efforts.
+The website is managed by the County's Information Services Department; and is accessible through the Community Development website.
+Lexington County's Community Development Grants Manager and Grants Staff will ensure that the CDBG-DR webpages are reviewed and updated quarterly.
+The County will maintain this website throughout the full recovery period and will serve as the primary source of information for:

+- Disaster recovery actions

+- Action plans and amendments

+- Quarterly performance reports (QPRs)

+- Citizen participation plans

+- Procurement policies

+- Procurement notices/advertisements

+- Notices of public meetings

+- Executed contracts

+- Activity/program information (activities described in the action plan, and other information relevant to the CDBG-DR program funds)

+Revisions to the CDBG-DR website will be made in conjunction with any new activity associated with the program action plan.

+Constituents are able to lodge complaints via an email link on the website.
 The County will respond promptly within fifteen (15) days of receipt of each complaint.
-The CDBG-DR Administrator will monitor the email address, log all complaints and coordinate to provide the response.

-All documents will be made available in a language other than English upon request.
+The CDBG-DR Grants Manager will monitor the email address, log all complaints and coordinate to provide a response.
+All CDBG-DR information will be made available in a language other than English upon request.

+Lexington County's CDBG-DR website is located at: https://lex-co.sc.gov/departments/community-development/grant-programs